Using SolarAnywhere® Data

 The .MEF file specifies the protocol for PVsyst version 5.31 compatibility and is included in each download, but only needs to be used once for each computer you use per the directions below.

-- Q. What is the difference between Standard and Enhanced resolution data?
+- Q. What is the difference between Standard, Enhanced and High resolution data?

-Standard SolarAnywhere spatial resolution is approximately one-tenth of a degree, which equates to an area that is approximately 10 by 10 km, and is available with 60-minute time resolution.
-Enhanced resolution data is one-hundredth of a degree, which equates to about a 1 by 1 km area, and is available with 30 or 60-minute time resolution.
-Currently, enhanced resolution data is available on a limited basis.
+Standard SolarAnywhere spatial resolution is approximately one-tenth of a degree, which equates to an area that is approximately 10 by 10 km.
+Standard resolution data is available with a 60-minute time resolution.

 - Q. How do I use SolarAnywhere data with PVsyst 5.31?